melissamonk-NOAA/Vermilion_2021/doc/north.md

 *Commercial length and age composition data*

 Biological data (lengths) from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM.
 The CALCOM length composition data were “expanded” (catch-weighted by stratum, then aggregated by region, gear group, and year) to better represent the size composition of the landed catch.
-.
-The length composition and mean lengthby year are available in Figures \@ref(fig:len-data-COM-HKL) and \@ref(fig:mean-com-len-data-COM-HKL) for the commercial hook-and-line fleet,
+The length composition is available in Figure \@ref(fig:len-data-COM-HKL) for the commercial hook-and-line fleet,
-\@ref(fig:len-data-COM-TWL) and \@ref(fig:mean-com-len-data-COM-TWL) for the commercial trawl fleet, and \@ref(fig:len-data-COM-NET and \@ref(fig:mean-com-len-data-COM-NET) for the commercial net fleet.
+`r ifelse(model.area=='NCA', noquote("\@ref(fig:len-data-COM-TWL) for the commercial trawl fleet",,"") and \@ref(fig:len-data-COM-NET) for the commercial net fleet.
 Input sample sizes for commercial length composition were based on the number of port samples and are in Table \@ref(tab:length-sample-size).
 Length compositions with fewer than 30 measured fish in a region/gear/year combination were not included in the model likelihood.